Shared Device Cores

 • Confirm the hosting Blue Pill is running and accessible

-• Check Advanced Config for access restrictions
+• Check Advanced Config on System Settings Page for access restrictions (See Devicecore Sharing)

 Device Not Responding